VanellopeReal/Random-Python-Trolls/README.md

 - Maybe some low-end computers can have problems in running manual pranks (like manual shutdown via alt f4)
 - If any option doesn't have a native .exe in folder, you are going to need to create one if you don't want to use .py

 - **Windows Defender** maybe see a .exe as a threat (pyinstaller, py2exe & etc.).
-I don't know if there's a way to workaround it, but, anyway, there's all the .py files.
+All .py is also included in the release.
+> obs² - A way to workaround it is the use of encrypting your code, like base64 or Fernet & etc.

 ### Caution:
 - Before read the others cautions, remember, there are some infinite .py versions (and infinite configurable parameters, use with caution).